alvarotrigo/fullPage.js/README.md

 ````
 The class `active` will be requiered to specify which slide is the one to show in the first place.

-You can see an example of the HTML structure in the [`example.html` file](https://github.com/alvarotrigo/fullPage.js/blob/master/example.html).
+You can see a full example of the HTML structure in the [`example.html` file](https://github.com/alvarotrigo/fullPage.js/blob/master/example.html).

 ###Initialization
 Then, you will only need to call the plugin inside `$(document).ready` function: